RivaD2/reading-notes/201/class-01.md

 ## Extra Markup: The Evolution of HTML
 --------
 #### Like all things, HTML has evolved and there are several versions out there
-* Like the iPhone, each new version of HTML was designed to better than the last
+* Similar to the iPhone, each new version of HTML was designed to better than the last
 * Evolution of HTML into different types requires that each webpage begin with the DOCTYPE declaration (which I covered above)
 * This declaration tells the browser which version is being used
 * It should be mentioned that commenting out your code as you work is helpful to you but ALSO EVERYONE ELSE